paulf-999/aws_templates/mwaa-aws-managed-airflow/README.md

     * convert CSV to parquet
     * other
 * revert back to the setup, to create a private network alternative (see: https://docs.aws.amazon.com/mwaa/latest/userguide/vpc-create.html#vpc-create-template-private-only)

+## 4. Hints and Tips

+a) Local MWAA environment

+* To run a local Airflow environment to develop and test DAGs, custom plugins, and dependencies before deploying to Amazon MWAA, it's recommended you install and use the MWAA CLI utility
+* To run the CLI, see the [aws-mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner) on GitHub